kasteway/Unsupervised_Learning/K_Means_Clustering.md

 It's known for its simplicity and efficiency, though it has limitations, such as sensitivity to initial centroid placement and difficulty with complex cluster shapes.
 The choice of K and dealing with its limitations are critical aspects of effectively using K-means in practical applications.

+## Applications:

+- Versatile: K-means is used in a wide range of applications including market segmentation, document clustering, image segmentation, and pattern recognition.

+- Large Datasets: Its efficiency makes it suitable for large datasets, though it may struggle with very high-dimensional data.

+---

 ### Basic Concept:

 - Goal: The goal of K-means is to group similar data points together and discover underlying patterns.
 It aims to partition the dataset into K clusters, where each data point belongs to the cluster with the nearest mean.